 Co-Founder, Lending Investment Operations

 Abby manages capital deployment strategy and operations for CHAI, building on her experience in anti-displacement lending and community investment with CDFIs.
-Abby has a BA from Amherst College and an MBA from the Yale School of Management.
+Abby holds a BA from Amherst College and an MBA from the Yale School of Management.

 Co-Founder, Capital Management & Impact Strategy